shortstheory/dtn-unetstack/README.md

 ```

 ## Open Issues
+* Does a receiving node need to store the PDU?
 * Do all PDUs take all the available size
 * what do we tell the other node when a TTL expires?
 * Why do DDN's/DFN's have to: set to the sending node?